CQCL/hugr/specification/hugr.md

     the inputs to the function, and the inputs to `Output` are the outputs of the function.
   - `Call`: Call a statically defined function.
 There is an incoming `Static<Function>` edge to specify the graph being called.
-The signature of the node (defined by its incoming and outgoing `Value` edges) matches the function being called.
+The `Call` node specifies any type arguments to the function in the node weight, and the signature of the node (defined by its incoming and outgoing `Value` edges) matches the (type-instantiated) function being called.
+  - `TypeApply`: has a `Value<Function>` input, whose type is polymorphic (i.e. declares some type parameters);
+    the node specifies some type arguments (matching those parameters) in the node weight;
+    and there is  a `Value<Function>` output (corresponding to the type instantiation of the input)
   - `LoadConstant<T>`: has an incoming `Static<T>` edge, where `T` is a `CopyableType`, and a `Value<T>` output, used to load a static constant into the local dataflow graph.